-The length of the stay is based on the kind of experience you want to have.
+The length of the stay is based on the experience you want to have.

-For a short stay I would suggest at least 2 nights and in this case, you should book your hotel in one town only, otherwise, you may spend more time in packing, unpacking and moving than actually enjoy the place.
+For a brief stay, book your hotel in one town only, otherwise, you may spend more time in packing, unpacking and moving than actually enjoy the place.